 So The Queen, who employs 426 household staff, spends £18.7 million from the SSG on payroll.
-She pays almost 3 times as many staff (who get accommodation in central London and meals, do not forget) from the money she is allocated, not from a Government budget.
+She pays almost three times as many staff (who receive accommodation in central London and meals) from the money she is allocated, not from a Government budget.

-Former German Presidents are also supported by the State after they leave office, for the rest of their lives – this costs the Germans another €2 million per year (£1.4 million).
+Former German Presidents are also supported by the State after they leave office, for the rest of their lives – this costs the Germans another €2 million per year (c.£1.4 million).

-The Austrian President, a similar figurehead of a much smaller nation, earns €328,000 per year (£232,000).
-Staff and ‘other expenses’ cost an additional of €7.6 million euros (£5.3 million) in 2012, which include ‘entertainment expenses’, which may include food bills for dinners and acts for entertainment, though it is not specified.
+The Austrian President, a similar figurehead of a much smaller nation, earns €328,000 per year (c.£232,000).
+Staff and ‘other expenses’ cost an additional of €7.6 million euros (c.£5.3 million) in 2012, which include ‘entertainment expenses’, which may include food bills for dinners and acts for entertainment, though it is not specified.

 The Queen spends approximately £2.1 million on Garden Parties, which recognise charitable work and organisations for their contributions, not for the Royals to have a good time.
 This number also includes banquets and other hosting events, again saving money for the Government, who would still have to host other Heads of State, if the Monarchy did not exist.